Mr-MaNia7/zero-sheet/README.md

 General Description

-ZeroSheet is a website-based application platform that helps small renting companies to track dow their timely transactions.
+ZeroSheet is a website-based application platform that helps small renting companies to track down their timely transactions.
 The platform enables users to calculate daily transactions, generate a monthly income for their company and generally enhance the functionality and performance of the company's business plan.

-The platform will do very few functional features of Microosoft Excel but it will grealy assist the sales manager of the company greatly in making decisions at anytime.
+The platform will do very few functional features of Microosoft Excel but mainly it will grealy assist the sales manager of the company in making decisions at anytime.

 Project Specifications